 Columbia emphasizes the responsibility of each student to participate in the educational process.
 This involves the conscientious preparation of assignments and the recognition of the frequent interdependence of students when individual contribution to a group or class effort is required.

-To ensure that students are fulfilling degree requirements and on track towards the completion of their degree, they should regularly meet with their college advisor in the College Advising Center and with their faculty advisor in their major department, Students are responsible for their own success and progress towards the completion of their degree, and they should utilize the services of faculty and college advising to assist with this process.
+To ensure that students are fulfilling degree requirements and on track towards the completion of their degree, they should regularly meet with their academic advisor in the College Advising Center.
+Students are responsible for their own success and progress toward the completion of their degree, and they should utilize both the services of faculty in their departments and advisors in the College Advising Center to assist with this process.